rajashree0705/IntelliCash/README.md

 | ![1](https://github.com/enrique-lozano/Monekin/blob/main/app-marketplaces/screenshots/en/Mockups/Diapositiva1.PNG) | ![2](https://github.com/enrique-lozano/Monekin/blob/main/app-marketplaces/screenshots/en/Mockups/Diapositiva2.PNG) | ![3](https://github.com/enrique-lozano/Monekin/blob/main/app-marketplaces/screenshots/en/Mockups/Diapositiva3.PNG) | ![4](https://github.com/enrique-lozano/Monekin/blob/main/app-marketplaces/screenshots/en/Mockups/Diapositiva4.PNG) |
 | ![5](https://github.com/enrique-lozano/Monekin/blob/main/app-marketplaces/screenshots/en/Mockups/Diapositiva5.PNG) | ![6](https://github.com/enrique-lozano/Monekin/blob/main/app-marketplaces/screenshots/en/Mockups/Diapositiva6.PNG) |

-### 🕰 History of Intellicash

-Intellicash was born from the frustration of not finding any app that could meet all my personal finance needs and functionality requirements.
-None of the existing solutions provided the balance between simplicity, features, and usability that I was looking for.

-So, I decided to create one myself.
-After months of development and hard work, Intellicash was released on Google Play in October 2021.
-Shortly after, it became 100% open-source, not only to involve external developers in improving the app but also to increase user confidence and transparency.
-Since then, the app has continued to grow and update continuously, thanks in part to this community of users and contributors.

 ### 🌟 Why Intellicash?

 - **Unlimited Transactions & Multi-Account Management**